TestCentric/tc-lite/README.md

 * `[TestFixtureSource]` is only used on parameterized or generic fixtures and provides a level of indirection analogous to what `[TestCaseSource]` does for methods.

+* `[Ignore]` indicates that a test should be ignored and causes a warning to be issued.

+* `[Explicit]` indicates that a test should only be run if directly selected and not by default in a general run.

 * `[Category]` allows grouping tests under arbitrary tags, which may be used to select the test to be run.

 * `[Property]` goes beyond categories, allowing name / value pairs to be applied to tests and used to select them.